ngTraining/angular-templates/step-05 - ng-bind Directive/index.md

-#Step 5 - The `ng-bind` Directive
+#Step 5 - The `ng-bind` Directive and Interpolation

+##ng-bind
-The `ng-bind` directive binds the value of an AngularJS **expression** to the text content of an element.
+The `ng-bind` directive binds the text content of an element to the value of an **AngularJS expression**.
 It is applied as an attribute to the element.
-The value of the attribute is the AngularJS expression to bind.
-Whenever the result of evaluating the expression changes, AngularJS will update the text content of the element with the new value.
+The value of the attribute is the **expression** to bind.

+- Whenever the value of the expression changes, AngularJS will update the text content of the element with the new value.

 ##Example
-Extending the example given for `ng-model`, we can display the name entered using `ng-bind`:
+Modifying the example given for `ng-model`, we can display the name entered using `ng-bind`:

 ```html
 <!doctype html>